weDevsOfficial/wp-project-manager/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The WP Project Manager makes task scheduling, project management, and team collaboration simpler than ever.
 Manage your projects with a Kanban board, Gantt charts, and different integrations like GitHub, Bitbucket, Slack & BuddyPress.

 == Description ==

 **Best Project Management Tool for WordPress**

 Being one of the most advanced project management and task management tools for WordPress, [WP Project Manager comes](https://wedevs.com/wp-project-manager-pro) with some of the exceptional features that turn your project management experience of your teammates a joyful ride.
-Super-charge your productivity creating, organizing and assigning tasks within a few clicks.
+Super-charge your productivity by creating, organizing, and assigning tasks within a few clicks.
 Its user-friendly interface and web-based task management feature enable the user to complete their to-dos quicker than ever.
 [youtube https://www.youtube.com/watch?v=GI4u8wXOxHg]
 Effortlessly get your team to complete all the projects timely with its time tracking tool and generate an advanced performance report with its built-in reporting feature absolutely hassle-free.
-This cutting edge innovative project management solution is termed as one of the more reliable open source Project Manager software for WordPress.
+This cutting-edge innovative project management solution is termed as one of the more reliable open source Project Manager software for WordPress.
 So now you can through your headache of being able to manage the project efficiently out of the window with this super-efficient project management application.

 Want to give it a try?
 Then try its 👉 [FREE OFFICIAL DEMO](https://pm.wedevsdemos.com/wp-login.php)